 Here a typical chest film of long standing sarcoidosis (stage IV) with fibrosis in the upper zones and volume loss of the upper lobes resulting in hilar elevation.

 Fibrosis results in obliteration of pulmonary vessels, which can lead to pulmonary hypertension.

 Here another case of stage IV sarcoidosis.

 Notice the distribution of the conglomerate masses of fibrosis in the posterior part of the lungs.

 In addition there are multiple small well-defined nodules.

 Some of these nodules have the typical subpleural distribution.

-On the left a case of alveolar sarcoidosis.
+This is a case of alveolar sarcoidosis.